Back icon

 • Auction-Based Order Book: Commonly used during market opening and closing, this type of order book accumulates orders over a specific time frame, matching them through an auction process at a single equilibrium price.
 It provides a controlled trading environment, mitigating volatility while ensuring efficient pricing.

 • Hybrid Order Book: A hybrid approach combines a CLOB with features like hidden orders or different execution priorities.
-This allows exchanges to cater to diverse trading preferences, providing flexibility for high-frequency traders, institutional investors, and retail participants.
+This enables exchanges to accommodate various trading preferences, therefore giving flexibility for institutional investors, high-frequency traders, and retail participants.

 Additional Considerations

-Order books can also contain other features, such as hidden or iceberg orders, where only a portion of the total quantity is visible, with the remainder revealed once the initial part is executed.
-This feature allows institutional investors to execute large orders without significantly influencing market prices.
-The presence of different order types and execution strategies further emphasizes the importance of understanding how order books operate for any serious trader or investor.
+Order books may also include hidden or iceberg orders, in which just a fraction of the whole amount is shown and the rest is exposed after the first part is completed.
+This feature enables institutional investors to place big orders without substantially impacting market pricing.
+The availability of several order types and execution procedures underscores the necessity of knowing how order books work for any serious trader or investor.

 Reading an Order Book